vincelee888/docs/docs/editing.md

 ![Tooltips](images/goToSmbol.gif)

-### Find all refrences & Peek definition
+### Find all references & Peek definition

-Ionide also implements providers for finding all refrences (`Shift+F12`) of the symbol in currently open solution and peeking definition of the symbol (`Alt+F12`).
+Ionide also implements providers for finding all references (`Shift+F12`) of the symbol in currently open solution and peeking definition of the symbol (`Alt+F12`).
 VSCode provides peeked editors which enables you to see the source code of the other file inlined without switching context.
 You can navigate between different references in the peeked editor and make quick edits right there.
 Clicking on the peeked editor filename or double-clicking in the result list will open the reference in the outer editor.

 ![Find all references](images/peek.gif)